alice-ruv/board-games/README.md

                 "WHERE game_type_id = ?
 AND status = 'WAIT_FOR_ALL_PLAYERS' AND u.user_id <> ?
 LIMIT 1";
    ```

-   If there is no other user waiting for current game type: A new game created in the database.
+   If there is no other user waiting for current game type: a new game created in the database.
    &nbsp;&nbsp;

    Otherwise, we change game status from 'WAIT_FOR_ALL_PLAYERS' to 'READY_TO_START' in the database.